mailchand/CHaRTr/README.md

 ## Packages

-For smooth operation of ChaRTr, you will need to install the following packages -- devtools, reshape2, ggplot2, ggthemes, DEoptim, gridExtra.
+For smooth operation of ChaRTr, you will need to install the following packages -- devtools, reshape2, ggplot2, ggthemes, DEoptim, gridExtra, and tictoc.

 Typically the install.packages command in R will help you install these packages.
 The packages often have dependencies on openssl and curl and this may need installation using either apt-get in Linux or homebrew in Mac.